-CMU is required to comply with federal accessibility standards
+CMU is required to comply with

 and as a faculty member, there are ways you can support adherence to these standards.
 Below are information and helpful tips on how to make your course materials more accessible.
 This is not meant to be an exhaustive list of compliance standards, but rather to provide an introduction to easy-to-adopt measures.

 Use color sparingly to ensure maximum viewability.

 - Screen readers do not recognize color: don't use color as a distinguishing feature within text.

 - Use color selectively.
 Overuse of color can be confusing and distracting.

 - If you must use color, ensure sufficient contrast between text and background colors.
 Try this

 - Avoid use of red or green to show emphasis along with these other

 top colors color-blind students have difficulty seeing.

 - Use these standard, easily legible fonts in 12 point or larger size.